 Learn more about behavior changes after stroke »

 The thalamus and parietal lobe are two areas of the brain that play large roles in processing and regulating sensory input.
-When sensory functions sustain damage following a stroke, it can cause sensory issues such as numbness or pain.
+Therefore, individuals who have had a stroke in these areas of the brain are likely to experience sensory and/or perceptual changes.

 Learn more about numbness after stroke »